Woman uses laptop sitting outside in the sun on sidewalk bench

 Table of contents

-1. A fair credit score falls between 580 and 669 on the FICO scoring scale.
+1. A fair credit score falls between 580 and 669 on the FICO® Score scale.

 2. The best credit card for you depends on your priorities.
-You may want to consider factors like interest rates and rewards.
+A secured credit card may help you rebuild your credit history.

 3. With responsible card usage, you can build your credit.